Find out how to get in touch online or by phone.

 At the Record Office we have many sources for tracing your military ancestors and hold archives for the Royal Sussex Regiment.

-Our Record Office collection of newspapers includes a number of local titles from 1746 to the present day.
+Our collection of newspapers includes a number of local titles from 1746 to the present day.

-Access records at the Record Office, including registers, of the religious movement which dissented from the Church of England.
+Our records include registers of the religious movement which dissented from the Church of England.

 Records of baptisms, marriages and burials from as early as 1538 available at the Record Office.

-Explore our Record Office collection of over 250,000 images of West Sussex in the past, some of which is available to view online.
+Explore our collection of over 250,000 images of West Sussex past.

 The Record Office holds a selection of poll books dating back to the 1600s and county electoral registers from 1832.

-If you are trying to trace an ancestor who may have fallen on hard times we have records that can help at the Record Office.
+Help If you are trying to trace an ancestor who may have fallen on hard times.

-View records from private individuals, families, estates and solicitors at the Record Office.
+View records from private individuals, families, estates and solicitors.

 A vast collection of railway material bequeathed to West Sussex County Council.